marco-zambardi/quick-start/first_sign_in.md

 [https://cplan.contactlab.it](https://cplan.contactlab.it)

-**Note: the supported browser at the of writing are:
+**Note: the supported browser at the time of writing are:
 * Google Chrome version 50 or later**

 The browser shows the Account Central page where you can insert your credentials to access Contactplan.
+To access Contactplan please use the credentials you have received from Contactlab.

-If you are already a user of Contactlab platform, you can use the very same credentials.
+If you are already a users of Contactlab platform and you have been enabled to use Contactplan, then you can sign in with the same credentials used to access Contactlab platform.

 ![](screenshot-oauth.contactlab.it 2016-05-30 14-08-01.jpg)